 Conclusion

-You can use CSS-only masonry layouts for creating a good-looking design for image galleries, portfolios, or blogs.
+You can use CSS-only masonry layouts to create a good-looking design for image galleries, portfolios, or blogs.
 You can use CSS Grid with auto-placement or CSS Columns to create a flexible layout without depending on JavaScript or external libraries.
 It can also improve performance and provide better alignment.
+Whether you are creating a responsive masonry layout CSS for an image gallery, masonry CSS, or blog grid, both CSS grid masonry layout and CSS columns layout methods let you build a masonry layout without JavaScript.

 CSS-only Masonry Layout – FAQs